huhwt/huhwt-xtv/README.md

 *   ( https://html2canvas.hertzen.com/ | Apache License, Version 2.0 )
 * The library is automatically copied with the HuHwt installation.

+* Special thanks to Hermann Harthentaler for test, suggestion and criticism. -> https://github.com/hartenthaler

+* Translation into Dutch - thanks to TheDutchJewel.

 ## Installation and upgrading
 --------------------------